Exclavia/Kernel-Dev/README.md

 # Kernel Development Tutorials
 An archive of James Molloy's Kernel Development tutorials.
-As of time of archiving the original website seems to be offline or inaccessible.
+As of the time of archiving, the original website seems to be offline or inaccessible.

 I used [Wayback Machine](http://web.archive.org/) snapshots from 2021-2023 in order to backup the tutorial pages and, some of, the original tutorial resources/files.